logancastrucci/Stardew_AutoSort/AutoSort/docs/author-guide.md

-Here's your README reformatted to a maximum of 80 characters per line:

 This document is for mod authors who'd like their mods to automatically configure AutoSort to sort items in custom inventories or chests.